iladaday/React-test/README.md

 yarn_install(
     name = "aio_npm",
-    # Note that we add the postinstall scripts here so that the dependencies are re-installed
+    # Note that we add the postinstall scripts here so th
-    # when the postinstall patches are modified.
     data = [
         YARN_LABEL,
         "//:.yarnrc",